AikidoSec/safe-chain-jfrog-plugin/README.md

 - As an Artifactory Worker (requires Enterprise & JFrog Advanced Security)

 ## Installing Safe Chain as a user plugin
+### How it works
+This plugin will double check your npm packages before downloading given that the repository :
+- is a remote repository
+- and the repository has `npm` in it's name

+### How to Install
 Go to the latest release page and download the safe-chain jar and groovy script, then :
 - Place the groovy script in your `$JFROG_HOME/artifactory/var/etc/artifactory/plugins` directory.
 - Place the jar file in your `$JFROG_HOME/artifactory/var/etc/artifactory/plugins/lib` directory.